Peer Review FAQ

 Engagement review selections

-The review captain or the administering entity ordinarily should select the types of engagements to be submitted for review in accordance with the following guidelines:
+The review captain ordinarily should select the types of engagements to be submitted for review in accordance with the following guidelines:

 1. Review of historical financial statements (performed under SSARS)